 An excellent example of this is people who need to hold a book or photo at arm’s length for it to come into focus.
 If this is the case with you, you might be a better candidate for PRK.

 When you have LASIK, your eyes can be dry for around three months, but this is easily treated with artificial tears.
 Therefore, there is a minimal chance your eyes could be exposed to permanent dryness.
 Other risks include glare, halo, and injury to the flaps.

-If you are more active or athletic, you might want to consider PRK instead, as there is no flap.
-Although these are known risks, they are scarce and only occur in 1% of patients due to new technological advancements in this field.
+If you are more active or athletic, you might consider PRK, as there is no flap.
+Although these are known risks, they are scarce and only occur in 1% of patients due to new technological advancements.

 - You might need LASIK again.

 That applies more to people who had a higher prescription before the procedure.
 After a few years, you might notice a decline in your sight.
-Although this is a step backward, it will never be as bad as before your surgery.
+Although this step is backward, it will never be as bad as before surgery.

-They more than likely have hidden t’s and c’s that will cost you more in the long run.
-However, this procedure is a straightforward and effective way to correct your vision, and most people experience 20/20 vision after the surgery.
+They likely have hidden t’s and c’s that will cost you more in the long run.
+However, this procedure is a straightforward and effective way to correct your vision, and most people experience 20/20 vision after surgery.